gourmetka/gourmetka.github.io/Privacy.md

 and delivered to any distribution platform, including but is not limited to Google Play Store.

 ## What data will be collected and sent by the apps?
-No data will be collected and sent to any servers, services, and remote storages which do not own or can be accessed by you.
+No data will be collected and sent to any servers, services, and remote storages which do not own or cannot be accessed by you.

 ## Where is data stored?
 All data will be and will only be stored on your devices, except for the apps which can synchronise data